• Skip to primary navigation

 Print Recipe Pin Recipe

-Prep Time 5 mins
+Prep Time 5 minutes mins

-Total Time 5 mins
+Total Time 5 minutes mins

-Course Dressings, video
+Course: Dressings, video

-Cuisine Vegan, Salads
+Cuisine: Vegan, Salads

 Ingredients